unifiedjs/unified/readme.md

 See [`support.md`][support] for ways to get help.
 Ideas for new plugins and tools can be posted in [`unifiedjs/ideas`][ideas].

-A curated list of awesome rehype resources can be found in [**awesome unified**][awesome].
+A curated list of awesome unified resources can be found in [**awesome unified**][awesome].

 This project has a [Code of Conduct][coc].